Working Papers

-Industrial Policy in Supply Chains and Directed Technological Change: Evidence from Rare Earths
+Trade and Industrial Policy in Supply Chains: Directed Technological Change in Rare Earths

 with Laura Alfaro,